-The Society is hosting the 2017 ARP conference, the national conference examining recent and ongoing archaeological projects across Scotland.
+The Society of Antiquaries of Scotland is hosting the 2017 ARP conference, the national conference organised in collaboration with Archaeology Scotland each year to examine recent and ongoing archaeological projects across Scotland.

 Please book online below or phone 0131 247 4133.
 Tickets £35 for Fellows, Archaeology Scotland members and students. £40 full price.